SpiderMSSP/spidermssp.github.io/_posts/Soc/2025-06-14-Part1-Introduction-&-Use-Case-Management-Process.md

 These are the following explained in short:

-- **Detection Engineering & Validation**: this stands for the process of creating a detection and making sure it follows all the requirements from validation, testing and tracking after deployment.
+- **Detection Engineering & Validation**: this stands for the process of managing a detection and making sure it follows all the requirements from validation, testing and tracking after deployment.

 - **Use Case MManagement**: this stands for from where you know how much you are detecting and what detections should be created, and what is possible to detect and much more.